 It’s essential first to consider which outpatient program will offer the best benefits to the client.
 There are primarily three types of programs in which the level of treatment varies based on the severity.

 Standard outpatient treatment involves regular visits to the outpatient clinic, treatment center, or hospital, as outlined by the patient’s personalized care plan.
 Therapy sessions are scheduled around the patient’s work, school, and other responsibilities.
 Treatment may be weekly or more frequent and may continue for a year or more.

-This program involves the clients visiting outpatient clinics regularly and following the personalized plan.
+This program involves the clients visiting outpatient clinics regularly and following a personalized plan.
 The program schedule is according to the clients’ commitment to the job, family, business, etc. The standard outpatient program offers more flexibility and convenience.
-The treatment schedule can be weekly, bi-weekly depending, and it can continue for a month or years.
+The treatment schedule can be weekly, or bi-weekly depending, and it can continue for a month or years.

 Intensive outpatient programs (IOPs)

 In this program, patients need to undergo treatment for around three to four hours for up to 5 days a week.
 This program is designed to offer more disciplined and constant support to clients along with more flexibility.
 As this program is only five days a week for a couple of hours, individuals can also continue with their other responsibilities.
-IOPs are recommended for 90 days minimum for best and long-lasting benefits.
+IOPs are recommended for 90 days minimum for the best and long-lasting benefits.

 Partial hospitalization programs (PHPs)